AlahmadiQ8/hugo-site/content/posts/2018-03-10-On-Prioritizing-Side-Projects/index.md

 - **Create a Connect-4 Game**.
 At my current job, we use Redux for application state management.
 Redux can have a steep learning curve, so I picked a random game to build.
 You can check out the final project at [this link](https://alahmadiq8.github.io/connect-4/).
 - **Build a new feature for Wunderlist**.
 As an example of something that solves a specific problem, I built a simple API consumer for the Wunderlist to-do app that adds todo tasks in bulk from a line separated list of tasks.
 This was a missing feature I needed.
 You can check the end result at [this link](https://wunderlist-parser.herokuapp.com/).
 I had so much joy working on this since it helped me solve a problem that I was having with the app.

+It was easy to stay focused and dedicate time to these projects after work because they either contribute to my personal and professional growth, they solve a specific problem, or I was passionate about them.

+I’m still trying to figure out how to balance work, side projects, and having fun.
+It will always be  an ongoing process.
+For now I think I’m on the right path.